PoryGoneDev/Celeste64/ReadMe.md

 - Springs
 - Breakable Blocks

+Optionally, `Move Shuffle` can be activated, which also shuffles:
+- Ground Dash
+- Air Dash
+- Skid Jump
+- Climb

 The goal is to collect a certain number of Strawberries, then visit Badeline on her floating island.

 See the setup guide found [here](https://archipelago.gg/games/Celeste%2064/info/en).